Keep your holiday peaceful with these holiday safety reminders. How many holiday safety errors can you see in this picture?

 Musical holiday cards (and some toys, remote controls, flameless candles, and other gadgets) contain button batteries.
 If a child swallows these batteries, it could get stuck in the esophagus and when mixed with saliva can severely burn the esophagus in as little as 2 hours.
 Call 911 immediately if a child swallows one.

-This post was originally published December 2015 and has been updated for accuracy and comprehensiveness.
+We originally published this post in December 2015.
+We updated the article for accuracy and comprehensiveness.